stavtsob/mini-tickets/README.md

 - Search in tickets by full text

 ## Changelog
+### 08-11-2022
+- Added a Santa Claus hat!
+Merry Christmas!
+### 07-11-2022
+- Users can now tag other users in their comments
+- Fixed some minor bugs
+- Made some minor changes that make the app easier to use
+### 20-11-2022
+- Added user notifications
+- Notifications on commenting in tickets that a user created or posted a comment
+- Fixed minor issues
 ### 19-11-2022
 - Added file attachments to tickets
 - Minor fixes